 Identify potential members.
 These might be parents at your church, daycare, playgroup, office or other organization; of course, you’ll want to make sure they’re people you would be comfortable leaving your child with.
 Put the idea out there (a group e-mail is a good way to start) and see who responds.
 If there’s interest from at least six or seven households, you probably have a big enough base to get started.
 If you come up short, ask the interested families to pass the word along to their trusted friends.
 In the beginning, keep the circle fairly small – don’t blast out a public Facebook post.
 And don’t be surprised if the response is overwhelming – after all, the opportunity for free childcare is rare.
 But it can be difficult in the early stages – parents might be hesitant to jump in and ask or offer a sit.
 Spend some time explaining the system, and make sure your database of participants is large enough to avoid overwhelming parents.
 If you only have three sets of parents who are eager to participate, they will grow tired of the concept fairly quickly.
 Consider inviting grandparents, allowing them to earn hours to be redeemed by their children.

-- Work out rates.
+Work out rates.
 Decide if you’re going to use a flat rate schedule or a variable one – some co-ops charge more points for sitting during dinner hours or on the weekends, while a lower rate might be used during sleeping hours.
 Holidays such as New Year’s Eve might demand a higher rate.
 Finally, choose whether the rate will increase with the number of children being watched.

 Plan for contingencies.
 What happens if a member leaves the group with a negative balance?
 What if one family’s kids are exceptionally unruly?
 It could happen.
 Families that don’t feel comfortable with the system may decide to leave the co-op.
 It’s not possible to anticipate every situation, but planning for the likely ones and setting some ground rules is a good way to head off many disagreements.

-- Communicate.
+Communicate.
 It’s much easier to find childcare within the co-op if you stay in regular contact with your fellow members.
 This could be done through a listserv, like a Google Group, but a Facebook group or message board could work just as well.
 Make the group private, and have all applications go through a trusted administrator.
 Consider creating a shared Google Calendar so members can post their available hours each week, too.

 Feeling lazy?
 Organize a swap.
 If you’re not up for the hassle of tracking points, simply gather a few friends and organize a “parent’s night out” – you watch their kids for a few hours one evening, and they’ll do the same on a future date.
 Your kids will have fun – and you’ll get some much-needed time to relax and recharge.